drshahizan/special-topic-data-engineering/project/proposal/Gadgeteen/Proposal_Gadgeteen.md

 Data Sources:
 The primary data source for this project will be Twitter's API, which will provide us with real-time access to tweets related to "ChatGpt."
 We will use Twitter's streaming API to collect tweets in real-time, using specific keywords and hashtags related to ChatGpt.
 Tools and Technologies:
-We will use Python as the main programming language for this project, along with several open-source libraries such as Tweepy, Pandas, and MongoDB.
+We will use Python as the main programming language for this project, along with several open-source libraries such as Tweepy, Pandas, and MongoDB:

 I.	Tweepy: Use to connect to Twitter's API.

 II.
 Pandas: Use for data manipulation and preprocessing.

 III.
 MongoDB:  To store the collected data which allow us to store and query the data efficiently.

 IV.
 NLTK (Natural Language Toolkit): Use for sentiment analysis

 V.	PowerBi: To visualize and explore the data.

 Other Relevant Information: